Shoaib Malik: Pakistan captaincy

 Following Inzamam-ul-Haq's resignation as Pakistan captain after the 2007 World Cup, Malik was put forward as one of the names for the captaincy along with Younis Khan and Mohammad Yousuf.
 After Younus Khan's rejection, Malik was the popular choice as a younger player and was seen to represent a fresh start after the Inzamam era.

-He was named in the 'Team of the Tournament' by Cricinfo for the 2007 T20I World Cup.
+He was named in the 'Team of the Tournament' by ESPNcricinfo for the 2007 T20I World Cup.

 Pakistan's coach, Bob Woolmer, was a strong advocate of Malik's case to become captain; in Woolmer's opinion Malik was "the sharpest tactical tack among his group ... a real presence on the field".
 Former skipper Imran Khan also backed Malik for the role, stating "He appears to have a good cricket brain and could turn out to be a very good choice for Pakistan cricket".
 Malik was appointed captain on 19 April 2007 by the Pakistan Cricket Board (PCB), his experience considering his relatively young age and consistent performances were cited as other reasons for his appointment.
 At the age of just 25, he was Pakistan's fourth youngest captain.

 In Malik's first series as captain, Pakistan defeated Sri Lanka 2–1 in an ODI series in Abu Dhabi.
 His next assignments were home Test and ODI series against South Africa, which Pakistan lost 1–0 and 3–2 respectively.
 3–2 was the score in favour of India when Pakistan subsequently played an ODI series against their arch-rivals.
 Malik hit 89 and took three wickets in the final match, which Pakistan won by 31 runs.